bob-collective/bob/docs/docs/learn/reference/research.md

 Technological advantage stems from persistent and rigorous research.
 Founded by ex-Imperial College London PhDs, we are dedicated to contribute to cutting-edge research in the areas of blockchain interoperability, security, and crypto-economics.

-Our team members have co-authored over 30 scientific publications in collaboration with leading universities and research centers around the globe, resulting in more than 1,000 citations.
+Our team members have co-authored over 30 scientific publications in collaboration with leading universities and research centres around the globe, resulting in more than 1,000 citations.

 ## Latest Research Papers